 Another feature of digital data that many “legacy” laws do not reflect properly is that (absent copies elsewhere – harder with paper), physical access to a paper file is both necessary and sufficient to access data contained in the file but, as pointed out previously, with digital data physical access is neither necessary nor sufficient for access to intelligible data, given remote access and the availability of encryption.
 This is the point flagged previously regarding laws’ conflation of physical location with access.

-With digital data, in practice what matters more than the data’s physical location is control of access to intelligible data.
-If a country has effective jurisdiction over a person who controls such access (regardless of the data’s physical location), then it has the ability, in practice if not always in accordance with its international law or treaty obligations, to regulate how such data are processed or disclosed.
+With digital data, in practice what matters more than the data’s physical location is control of access to intelligible data, which means control of access both to the encrypted data and the relevant decryption keys (as flagged previously).
+If a country has effective jurisdiction over a person who controls such access (regardless of the data’s physical location), then it has the ability, in practice if not always in accordance with its international law or treaty obligations, to regulate how such data are processed, including use and/or disclosure.
 This practical ability implicitly underlies and enables requests by a country’s authorities, made to persons incorporated or doing business in that country (or otherwise under its jurisdiction), for data physically located elsewhere but to which the person has intelligible access.
-It certainly underlies ongoing concerns that US authorities may obtain EU personal data through US cloud providers or sub-providers, but again those assume that such providers will necessarily have access to intelligible data, which may not always be the case, eg such access could be excluded by customers encrypting data securely before upload to the cloud (and managing the keys securely).
+It certainly underlies ongoing concerns that US authorities may obtain EU personal data through US cloud providers or sub-providers, but again those assume that such providers will necessarily have access to intelligible data, which may not always be the case, eg such access could be excluded by customers encrypting data securely before upload to the cloud (and managing the keys securely) – please see the companion discussion paper.

 All this suggests a different possible approach.
 The EU could seek to apply EU laws to certain data, not by constraining the data’s physical location to EU territory, but by requiring that only those who are subject to EU jurisdiction may have access to that data, especially in intelligible form.
-Although commercial motivations may have hindered their adoption in practice, such access restrictions may be implemented through technical security measureseg encryption, again emphasising the importance of information security.
-Implementing appropriate security measures should also help to protect against access to intelligible data by unauthorised persons, whether hacking by cybercriminals or (lawful or unlawful) direct access by foreign authorities.
+Although commercial motivations may have hindered their adoption in practice, such access restrictions may be implemented through technical measures.
 This approach seems the most promising, in our view.
-MCCRC research accordingly includes the use of nformation low ontrol techniques to achieve such restrictions [*and a prototype is being built?].
+As such, MCCRC research accordingly includes the use of Information Flow Control (IFC) techniques to enable data and context-specific requirements to control data access and continuously control data flows according to application-level policy.
+In outline, all data can be tagged to indicate not only ownership but also type (e.g. medical, company, personal), state (encrypted, anonymised, user-input), location and jurisdiction.
+We are designing, developing and implementing a prototype - this is motivated and presented in our companion discussion paper.
+And of course, encryption is also highly relevant as it renders information unintelligible for all those without the requisite keys.
+This, again, emphasises the importance of information security.
+Implementing appropriate security measures can, depending on the particular technology, help to protect against access to intelligible data by unauthorised persons, whether hacking by cybercriminals or (lawful or unlawful) direct access by foreign authorities.

 To summarise, two major issues with digital data are:

 Some persons control, and are authorised to control, access to intelligible data (wherever physically located, eg via remote access) – but they may misuse data and/or disclose data to unauthorised persons, such as cloud providers to foreign governmental authorities; and